 Printing is different

-Because you need a cloud printer, the set up is a bit of a hassle – but then it’s done.
+Chromebooks work by using cloud printing and the set up is a bit of a hassle.
+But then it’s done.

 You can’t save things to your desktop